-Motherlove Nipple Cream Certified Organic Salve
+1. Motherlove Nipple Cream Certified Organic Salve

 If you are new to breastfeeding, chances are you are looking for the best nipple cream.
-Your nipples can become damaged and sore from improper positioning and bad attachment of a breast pump.
+Your nipples can become damaged and sore from improper positioning and bad attachment to a breast pump.
 If you get sore or cracked nipples often, nipple creams are very good at helping to overcome all of this.
 They help create a barrier on your nipples and the moisture from the cream prevents pain and speeds up the healing process.

 In general, you should avoid nipple creams with alcohol, anesthetics, chemicals, and ones that feel and look cheap.
 Some of the best nipple creams are made with lanolin, also known as wool wax.
 Lanolin protects the skin against the environment and is used as an ointment and topical lubricant.
 You can also look for organic nipple creams that are pesticide free and contain no additives or preservatives.

 Best Nipple Cream Reviews

 - Motherlove Nipple Cream Certified Organic Salve (Top Pick)

 - Lansinoh Breastfeeding Salve – HPA Lanolin, 1.41 oz